swdavey/wphol/workshop/lab_preparation.md

    Notes:

     1. All the mandatory fields must have entries.
 For convenience all the password fields are preset to the same password.
 If you leave them as they are then you will be told the password once the build completes.
 If you change any of the passwords or indeed any of the other preset fields then you **must** make a note of the change because if you forget any of them then you may have to restart the lab.
-    2. For the purposes of the hands-on-lab **do not** check any of the boxes in the Use HA for MDS and Webservers sections.
+    2. For the purposes of the hands-on-lab **do not** check any of the boxes in the Use HA for MDS and Web servers sections.
 If you do then the build will take too long to complete for the hands-on-lab.
 You may wish to do a further build after the lab in order to test these items.
     3. **Do not** check the Use Existing Infrastructure box.
     4. Assuming you follow the advice above, then all you should need to do is: